kumahq/kuma-website/app/_src/policies/targetref.md

 resources can appear in `to` or `from`.

 {% if_version gte:2.6.x %}
-To help users, each policy documentation includes tables indicating which `targetRef` kinds is supported at each level.
+To help users, each policy documentation includes tables indicating which `targetRef` kinds are supported at each level.
 For each type of proxy, sidecar or builtin gateway, the table indicates for each `targetRef` level, which kinds are supported.